Tournament of State Champions

 The Tournament of State Champions (TOSC) is an annual Little League Baseball tournament featuring 8-10-year-old and 9-11-year-old state champions.
 The 8-10 tournament was first held in August 2005 at Mitch Stadium, located upon the town borders of Ceredo, West Virginia and Kenova, West Virginia.
 The 9-11 tournament was first held in August 2010 at Elm Street Park, located in Greenville, NC.
-The fifteenth annual 8-10 Tournament of State Champions is scheduled to be held in Greenville, North Carolina in 2019.
-The tenth annual 9-11 Tournament of State Champions is scheduled to be held in Greenville, North Carolina in 2019.
+In 2022, Wilson City Little League Wilson, NC became the host site.
+Wilson City Little League is home to Southern Bank Stadium!

 In 2009, the Tournament of State Champions was played in Huntington, West Virginia while Mitch Stadium was the location of the 2009 Little League Baseball and Softball Southeast Regional Tournaments.
 The 2019 Tournament of State Champions will be hosted at Stallings Stadium at Elm Street Park in Greenville, NC.

 The participating states in the tournament are Alabama, Florida, Georgia, North Carolina, South Carolina, Tennessee, Virginia, and West Virginia (Indiana and Kentucky participated in the first four tournaments).
 Over 1,000 registered 8-10 year-old and 9-11 year old teams begin play each June in these eight states.